Skip to main content

 The TESOL Education Minor prepares BYU-Idaho students to teach in public school settings in the United States.
 It equips future teachers with the skills and dispositions necessary to help English Language Learners (ELLs) improve their English proficiency.

 BYU-Idaho students earning this minor will learn about principles of second language acquisition, teaching approaches and methods, how to teach the five skills (listening, speaking, reading, writing, and culture), advanced grammar, classroom management, language assessment, and language teaching technology.
-They will also complete two practicums in local partner schools to gain valuable experience.
+They will complete two practicums: one in local public school, and another online, overseas, or domestically.

 The TESOL Education minor fulfills State of Idaho teacher endorsement requirements (K-12).
-TESOL Education Minors also need to pass the TESOL PRAXIS examination to student-teach and earn their TESOL Certificate.
+TESOL Education Minors also need to pass the TESOL PRAXIS examination to student-teach and earn their TESOL credential.

 View Minor Information